mikiec84/eventFeedbackClassifier/README.md

 # Event Feedback Classifier

-This respository contains a sample use case to train IBM Watson's Natural Language Classifier to identify the type of feedback received for an event.
+This respository contains a demo use case to train IBM Watson's Natural Language Classifier to identify the type of feedback received for an event.
 If you are an event organizer and have a feedback form for your attendees, then by using Watson Natural Language Classifier service, you can classify each of the feedback comments as either "Suggestion" or "Complain".

 Follow along this guide to build a customer feedback analytics system using Watson Natural Language Classifier and PubNub Functions.

 ## Setup

+To run this demo you will need to subscribe for IBM and PubNub account.

+There are four steps involved in executing this demo

-Setup IBM Watson Natural Language Classifier and PubNub Functions as follows
+1. Setup IBM Watson Natural Language Classifier (NLC) service

+2. Train NLC to differentiate the feedback comments

+3. Setup PubNub Functions to handle client requests

+4. Test the demo with client web application

-### IBM Watson's Natural Language Classifiers API
+## Setup IBM Watson Natural Language Classifier Service

+The Watson Natural Language Classifier service is the brain behind this application.
+You can train it to identify different kinds of feedback comments and then it can build up its cognizance to differentiate live feedback data.
+But first you need to launch and configure the service.

 Step 1 : Login to the IBM Watson's Developer Account with the valid credentials, and go to Catalog.
         ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/watson_classifier/watsonAPIstep1.png)